simon-fauconnier/ryzen-hackintosh/README.md

 * Nothing

+--> /!\ Corsair's ICUE software may prevent the machine from waking up after going into sleep mode.

 ## USB Mapping

 I did a custom USB mapping for the "Aorus x570 Pro (ATX)" motherboard, all ports are mapped except USB-C.